 During her term of office, she will work toward increasing the number of members, maintaining the interest of the current membership, promoting the financial stability of the PRCUA and supporting a variety of activities from cultural programs and sporting events to social gatherings.
 In this way, VP Micheline Jaminski will strive to bridge the gap between immigrant Poles and Americans of Polish decent.

-James J. Robaczewski, FIC has been a member of the PRCUA since 1971, when he joined at the age of 7 as a member of the PRCUA District 7 School.
-As a young adult, he participated in all four of the PRCUA national sports tournaments.
+James J. Robaczewski has been a member of the PRCUA since 1971, when he joined at the age of 7 as a member of the PRCUA District 7 School.
+As a young adult, he participated in all four of the PRCUA national sports tournaments and continues to participate in the annual golf tournament.

-James Robaczewski has represented District #7 as one of the National Flag Bearers for the PRCUA for the past 27 years and he served as Sergeant-at-Arm for the last seven conventions.
+James Robaczewski has represented District #7 as one of the National Flag Bearers for the PRCUA for 27 years and he served as Sergeant-at-Arm for the last seven conventions.
 He is Financial Secretary of Societies #15 and #412, as well as a member of Society #1598.
-He served as Vice President of the United Councils of the PRCUA and he has is a licensed insurance producer for the PRCUA.
+He served as Vice President of the United Councils of the PRCUA and he has is a licensed insurance producer.

 Mr. Robaczewski graduated with a B.A. in Social Sciences and a minor in Business Administration from DePaul University in Chicago, IL.
 He has worked in a management capacity for two Fortune 100 companies, well as for the Archdiocese of Chicago.
 These work experiences have enabled him to hone his people management skills, facility management knowledge and understanding the fiduciary responsibility that a manger has to a business.
 His most recent position was by far the toughest assignment in his career, being an at-home dad caring for his two young sons.

 James Robaczewski and his wife, Elaine, have been married since 2001.
-They have two young sons, Tommy and Joey.
+They have two sons, Tommy and Joey.
 The Robaczewskis are a 100% PRCUA family.
 They live on the Northwest side of Chicago and are active members of St. Monica Parish.
-Mr. Robaczewski is a member of his parish’s Pastoral Coucil and is Cubmaster of the parish’s Cub Scout Pack.
+Mr. Robaczewski is the chairman of his parish’s Pastoral Coucil and was the Cubmaster of the Cub Scout Pack 3943 for 4 years.

 Jim is the son of Alice and the late George Robaczewski.
-Alice has been an employee at the PRCUA headquarters for the last 38 years.
-The Robaczewskis are members of PRCUA Society #1598.
+Alice was an employee at the PRCUA headquarters for 39 years.

 Gregory B. Olma